linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 8/Week 8 Bringing International Risks into the Valuation Process.md

  - Economic profit model can be used for reverse engineering to obtain an estimate for the (implied) cost of capital ‒ Could be used for other parameters as well (e.g., implied growth rate)
- - You have to assume that the market prices a firm on average correctly ‒ Then, we can use analysts' (consensus) forecasts about future earnings and growth as a proxy for the market's [[FORWARD RATES AND TERM STRUCTURE|expectations]]
+ - You have to assume that the market prices a firm on average correctly ‒ Then, we can use analysts' (consensus) forecasts about future earnings and growth as a proxy for the market's [expectations](../../../Fixed%20Income%20Asset%20Pricing/Fixed%20Income%20Lecture%20Notes/FORWARD%20RATES%20AND%20TERM%20STRUCTURE.md)
 	‒ Back out an estimate of cost of equity capital "implied" by the market price
  - Spreadsheet on Canvasimplements four models used in the Hail and Leuz (2006) to estimate firm‐level cost of capital